Installation | Topics | Beyond Lino

 Upgrading a production site¶

 This document gives generic instructions for upgrading a production site to a new version.
 This procedure is suitable for smaller sites with one contact person.
-See Installing a preview site for are more sophisticated approach on sites with many users.
+See Installing a preview site for a more sophisticated approach on sites with many users.

 Use